New World Archaeology Technician

 Area: World Cultures, Ancient Cultures, Canada

-Interests: Birdstones, Bannerstones, Archaeometry, Maya jade, CrowdsourcingFollow @aprilsMuseum
+Interests: Birdstones, Ontario Archaeology, Archaeometry, Maya jade, CrowdsourcingFollow @aprilsMuseum

-I grew up south of Chicago where both Obama and Abraham Lincoln did their law training and I was the first person in my family to go University.
-So, of course I went to Harvard and the University of Illinois.
-I became fascinated with archaeology at 16, for the physical challenge of digging all day long and it was the best paying job I could find!
-But I eventually discovered that the artifacts and the stories they tell are indeed what it's all about.
-I have conducted fieldwork in Kenya, Tanzania, and across Middle- and Eastern- North America with the Army Corps of Engineers and Smithsonian museums.
+I grew up south of Chicago in Champaign, Illinois and was the first person in my family to go to university.
+I attended University of Illinois and Harvard.
+I became fascinated with archaeology at 16 for the physical challenge of digging all day long and I immediately got hooked.
+I have conducted fieldwork in Kenya, Tanzania, and across North America with the Army Corps of Engineers and Smithsonian museums.

-Currently I am charged with the care of the New World Archaeology collection here at the ROM, and it is an excellent challenge!
-The artifacts under my care get the best treatment possible and I completely adore them.
-I enjoy sharing the collection stories with students and the public, especially when it compels them to challenge themselves and their own beliefs.
-And I am currently supervising three University of Toronto archaeology students in collections management.
-Oh and I'm the mother of two awesome kids who also love archaeology, ages 4 and 6, who helped to inspire the LEGO pyramid building activity that reached 5000 kids in Toronto over March Break, 2013.
+Currently I manage the New World Archaeology collection here at the ROM, and every day brings an interesting new challenge.
+The artifacts under my care get the best treatment possible.
+I enjoy sharing the collection stories with students and the public, especially when it compels them to challenge their own beliefs.
+And I supervise three University of Toronto archaeology students in collections management.
+I'm also the mother of two awesome kids who love archaeology, ages 4 and 6, who helped to inspire the LEGO pyramid building activity that reached 5000 kids in Toronto over March Break, 2013.